-When firefighters and police officers develop heart or lung diseases or certain other medical conditions after completing at least two years of service, the illnesses are conclusively presumed to have arisen out of and in the scope of employment and damages are therefore compensable under Nevada workers’ compensation laws.
+When firefighters and police officers develop heart or lung diseases (or certain other specifically statutorily named medical conditions) after completing at least two years of service, the illnesses are conclusively presumed to have arisen out of and in the scope of employment and damages are therefore compensable under Nevada workers’ compensation laws.

 Special Workers’ Compensation Laws for Firefighters and Police

 In Nevada, firefighters and police officers and arson investigators are subject to special workers’ compensation laws that make it easier to obtain benefits for heart or lung disease or some other occupational illnesses when certain circumstances exist.

 When firefighters, police officers and arson investigators develop diseases of the heart or lung diseases and are full-time, salaried, uninterrupted employment by the state for two years or more, conclusive presumption of compensability is allowed under workers compensation.
 Even if the disease is a result of a genetic defect, it’s still considered job-related.
 The heart or lung disease must be diagnosed as the cause of disablement, and it must result in temporary or permanent disability or death.